BDmajora/SimpleBlockMod/README.md

   + Crafted with 4 of each mushroom
 * Tons of new "Block of" blocks
   + Bone
-  + Cloth, bouncy like modern slime
-  + Slime, sticky like modern honey
   + Sulphur, explodes like explosive charge
   + Sugar, dissolves in water
   + Leather